idalz/ai-powered-job-app-assistant/README.md

 pip install pytest
 ```

-Currently, tests are not connected to a database..
+Currently, tests are not connected to a database.
 Run only input/output tests for endpoints and llm tests.

 ---
 ## License